United People's Party Liberal: History

 The UPPL was formed on 5 August 2015 and the earlier name was Peoples Co-ordination for Democratic Right (PCDR).
 The party was formed with the ideology of working for the welfare of the people irrespective of caste, creed and religion.

 Bharatiya Janata Party announced that it has agreed to support efforts by the UPPL to form an executive body in Bodoland Territorial Council.
 The leader of the UPPL, Pramod Boro became the new Chief Executive Member of the Bodoland Territorial Council on 15 December 2020.

-Flag
+Symbol

-UPPL flag is tri-color having a yellow, white, and green color.
-The party symbol is Tractor and is put in the middle of the white background.
+United People's Party Liberal has been granted "Tractor Chalata Kisan" as its reserved symbol in the state of Assam by the Election Commission of India.